gnerkus/dblite/docs/step_03.md

 int sscanf ( const char * s, const char * format, ...);
 ```
 Read formatted data from string.
-Reads data from `s` and stored them according to parameter `format` into the locations given by the additional arguments.
+Reads data from `s` and stored them according to parameter `format` into the locations given by the additional arguments `...`.
 On success, returns the number of items in the argument list successfully filled.

 ```c